 Limbach Flugmotoren GmbH & Co.
-KG from Germany (EU) have been successfully building aircraft engines for over 30 years and built almost 6000 engines that have flown millions of hours and support their product with service centers world wide.
-It is safe to say that they have proven themselves as a reliable manufacturer with a very good product.
+KG from Germany (EU) have been successfully building aircraft engines for over 30 years and they have built almost 6000 engines that have flown millions of hours and support their product with service centers world wide.
+It is safe to say that they have proven themselves as a dependable manufacturer with a very good product.

-Their engine range falls into three major categories: low powered up to 40 kW, medium powered to 75 kW and high powered from 75 to 125 kW.
-They can be used in JAR-VLA, experimental and ultralight class aircraft.
-Some have been installed in unmanned aircraft too.
+Their engine range falls into three major categories: low power up to 40 kW, medium power to 75 kW and high power from 75 to 125 kW.
+They can be used in JAR-VLA, experimental, LSA and ultralight class aircraft.
+Some models have been installed in unmanned aircraft too.

 These engines all have a number of features in common: they are four stroke, horizontally opposed, have a solid state magneto or electronic fuel injection and ignition, without mixture control, no choke and no carburetor heat control.
 Some low powered models are two stroke and have two cylinders and turbo's are used on some of the higher powered models.

-Most engines are air cooled but the higher end models have liquid cooling, this will add to the weight of the engine installation.
-Shock cooling will be a thing of the past with a liquid cooling system, so that is a real advantage here.
+Most Limbach engines are air cooled but the higher end models have liquid cooling, this will add to the weight of the engine installation.
+Keep in mind that shock cooling will be a thing of the past with a liquid cooling system, so that is a real advantage here.

-Most of the models are in this range (seven) and RPM at full power is around 3200.
+Most of the models are in this range (seven) and full power RPM is around 3200.
 You will not need a gearbox but the propeller will be limited in diameter to prevent the tips becoming too noisy on takeoff.
 Cylinder displacement varies from 1700 cm3 up to 2400 cm3.

-Note that these engines are somewhat bigger than your average Rotax 912S.
+Note that these engines are somewhat bigger than your average Rotax 9 series.
 Fuel consumption of this engine range is around 10 to 15 liters per hour.

 In this range Limbach offers a certified model the L 2400DT/ET, a 96 kW (130 hp) liquid cooled turbocharged engine.
 For the experimental aircraft they have a more powerful model, the L 2400 DT.X which delivers some 118 kW / 160 hp, and is also turbocharged.